 Partial old-age pension

-is 25 or 50% of the pension accrued until the end of the previous year.
+25 or 50% of the pension accrued until the end of the previous year can be taken out early, with reduction, from the age of 61.

-If the partial pension is taken after the minimum age for old-age pension, there will be an increase of 0.4% per deferred month.
+If the partial pension is taken after the lowest age limit for old-age pension, it will be increased by 0.4% per deferred month.

-An estimate can be calculated using personal online banking codes.
+An estimate can be calculated by using personal online banking codes.

 Working is neither restricted nor required when drawing a partial old-age pension.